scnroy/east-austin-book-club/content/books/why-fish-don-t-exist.md

-  nothing to do with optimism—instead, it’s something far deeper and far less self-conscious than optimism—the Indestructible is the thing we mask with all sorts of other symbols, hopes, and ambitions—that don’t force you to acknowledge what is underneath.\n\nIn which ways did Kafka's _Indestructable_ manifest in Jordan and Miller's lives?
+  nothing to do with optimism—instead, it’s something far deeper and far less self-conscious than optimism—the Indestructible is the thing we mask with all sorts of other symbols, hopes, and ambitions—that don’t force you to acknowledge what is underneath.\n\nIn which ways did Kafka's _Indestructible_ manifest in Jordan and Miller's lives?
 Did this concept resonate with you?\n\n***\n\nIf you are willing, please share a time that you faced chaos/tragedy/loss and how it impacted you.
 Do you identify more with Jordan's impulse to immediately get to work or with Miller's experience of